English for Global Communication

 Desirable Skills:

-- Experience working with undergraduates in an educational or language learning environment.
+- Experience in an educational or language learning environment

 Working Conditions:

-- Part-time position, depending on the school or institution's needs.
+- This is a part-time position, depending on the school's needs.

 - The position may involve both in-person and online classroom support.